storyfeet/bob_cards_elm/rules.md

 To reveal a tile, flip it face up.
 * If it has a Bandit Campfire, add a bandit to the tile, even if it already had bandits on it.
 * Add a face down tile to all empty spaces around it, except those East of the Eastmost tile.
+* If there are no more tiles to reveal.
+Remove the Eastmost row on the board, and anything on them.
+Shuffle them to create a new Land Draw deck.
+    * If a player is on a removed Tile, they take an Exhaustion Card and move West to the nearest tile.

 ## Cooperation Bonus